OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Android is a Linux-based open-source platform initially developed by Google as a mobile operating system (OS) solution.
 Today, the platform is a foundation for a wide variety of modern technology such as mobile phones and tablets, wearable tech, and other "smart" devices like TVs.
 Typical Android builds ship with a range of pre-installed ("stock") apps and support installation of third-party apps through Google Play store and other marketplaces.

 The software stack of Android is composed of several different layers.
-Each layer defines particular behavior and offers specific services.
-Further, these layers interact with OS portions above, below, and other instances paralleling the respective layer’s position within the system architecture. - ASZ - the phrase is unclear and requires re-phrasing
+Each layer defines a number of interfaces and offers specific services.

 ![Android Software Stack](Images/Chapters/0x05a/android_software_stack.png)

 At the lowest level, Android utilizes a variation of Linux Kernel which serves as the foundation for other elements composing the OS.
-Just above this level, the Hardware Abstraction Layer (HAL) defines a standard interface for interacting with hardware components built into device.
-Several HAL implementations are packaged into shared library modules (generally, .SO files) called on by the Android system when required.
-This is basis for allowing applications to interact with the device’s internal hardware – for example, it grants a stock phone application the ability to use its microphone and speaker.
+On top the kernel, the Hardware Abstraction Layer (HAL) defines a standard interface for interacting with hardware components built into device.
+Several HAL implementations are packaged into shared library modules called on by the Android system when required.
+This is basis for allowing applications to interact with the device’s internal hardware – for example, it grants a stock phone application the ability to use the microphone and speaker of a device.

-Android apps are usually written in Java language and compiled to Dalvik bytecode, which is somewhat (but not very) different from the traditional Java bytecode.
+Android apps are usually written in Java and compiled to Dalvik bytecode, which is somewhat (but not very) different from the traditional Java bytecode.
+Dalvik bytecode is created by first compiling the Java code to .class files, and then converting the JVM bytecode to Dalvik .dex format using the `dx` tool.

+![Java vs Dalvik](Images/Chapters/0x05a/java_vs_dalvik.png)

 In current version of Android, this bytecode is executed on the Android runtime (ART).
-ART is the successor to Android's first runtime, the Dalvik Virtual Machine.

-The Dalvik bytecode is created by first compiling the Java code to .class files, and then converting the JVM bytecode to Dalvik .dex format using the `dx` tool.

-![Java vs Dalvik](Images/Chapters/0x05a/java_vs_dalvik.png)
+ART is the successor to Android's original runtime, the Dalvik Virtual Machine.
+The key difference between Dalvik an ART lies in the way the bytecode is executed.I n Dalvik, bytecode is translated into machine code at execution time.
+This technique is known as *Just In Time* (JIT) compilation.
+The drawback of JIT compilation is its adverse effect on performance: The compilation step must be performed every time the app is executed.

+To improve performance, ART introduced Ahead Of Time (AOT) compilation. with AOT, every app on the device is pre-compiled once.
+This improves performance by a factor of two, while also reduces power consumption.

 Apps do not have direct access to hardware resources, and their execution environments are therefore separate from each other.
 This allows fine-grained control over resources and apps: for instance, when an app crashes it does not prevent other apps from working, and only their environment and the app itself have to be restarted.
-Also, the fact that the apps are not run directly on mobile hardware allows the use of the same app (same bytecode) on different architectures (e.g. ARM, x86) as the VM emulates a common hardware for the app.
-At the same time, the VM controls the maximum amount of resources provided to the app, preventing one app from using all resources while leaving only few resources to others.
-In Android, apps are installed as bytecode (.dex files, see "Android Application Overview" section).
-In Dalvik, this bytecode is compiled at execution time into machine language suiting the current processor: such mechanism is known as Just In Time (JIT).
-However, this means that such compiling is done every time the app is executed on a given mobile.
-As a consequence, Dalvik has been improved to compile each app only once, at installation time (the principle is called AOT, a.k.a.
-Ahead Of Time): ART was born, and compilation was required only once, saving precious time at the execution time (the execution time of an app may be divided by 2).
-Another benefit of ART is consuming less power than Dalvik, allowing the user to use the mobile device and its battery longer.
+At the same time, the Android runtime controls the maximum amount of resources provided to apps, preventing one app from using all resources while leaving only few resources to others.

 #### Android Users and Groups

-Even though Android operating system is based on Linux, it does not utilize user accounts in the same way other Unix-like systems do.
+Even though the Android operating system is based on Linux, it does not utilize user accounts in the same way other Unix-like systems do.
 For instance, it does not have a _/etc/passwd_ file containing the list of users in the system.
-Instead Android utilizes the multi-user support of Linux kernel to achieve application sandboxing by running each application under a separate user (with some exceptions).
+Instead, Android utilizes the multi-user support of Linux kernel to achieve app sandboxing: With a few exceptions, each app runs as under a separate Linux user, effectively isolating apps from each other.

 The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups used for system processes.
 UIDs (userIDs) for other applications are added as they are installed on the system.
 For more details you can check this [overview of Android application sandbox.](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html).